simofleanta/Simofleanta/README.md

 - 🤔 I’m looking for help with ... contributing to open source projects
 - 💬 Ask me about ... hobbies, travel, books
 - 📫 How to reach me: ...[Linkedin](https://www.linkedin.com/in/simonafleanta/)
-- 😄 Pronouns: ...young professional
+- 😄 Technologies I use: ...Python/SQL/Power BI
 - ⚡ Fun fact: ...I will join Politics
 -->